willablackmon/predicting_nfl_qb_success/README.md

 * Robust ensemble method that works well for many classification tasks.
 It handles overfitting better than some other models and can manage a mix of numerical and categorical data
 * **Pros:** Handles non-linear relationships.
 Robust to outliers and overfitting. **Cons:** Less interpretable.
 Can be slow for large datasets. **Best for:** Complex datasets with many features and interactions.

+**Deep Neural Network (DNN):**

+* A simple feedforward DNN can work well for structured data.
+Ensure there is enough data to avoid overfitting, and tuning of hyperparameters is crucial.
+* **Pros:** Flexible and can model complex relationships.
+Scales well with large datasets. **Cons:** Requires more data.
+Can overfit without proper regularization. **Best for:** General use with non-linear relationships.

+---

+The following models were **considered:**

 **K-Nearest Neighbors (KNN, KNeighborsClassifier):**

 * Model can be effective if you have enough data.
 It makes predictions based on the nearest neighbors in the feature space.
 However, it can be sensitive to the choice of `k` and might struggle with high-dimensional data